 4. Your business is struggling to get widespread engagement/buy-in on energy management goals

-To reduce energy consumption and waste across the organization, widespread engagement and buy-in is crucial.
+To reduce energy consumption and waste across the organisation, widespread engagement and buy-in is crucial.
 If employees can see the benefits of an energy efficiency initiative, they will be more likely to play their part.

-An EMS can help to display energy data – reductions, utilization, improvement – in an intuitive, interactive and easily accessible way.
+An EMS can help to display energy data – reductions, utilisation, improvement – in an intuitive, interactive and easily accessible way.
 The MRI eSight ENVI Dashboard, for instance, enables users to toggle through energy usage, savings, carbon emissions, meters and sites.

 An energy management system can be a standalone product or a suite of energy management tools in one all-encompassing platform.
 Ultimately, accurate energy data puts you in control, and an EMS is fundamental for your business.